IBE160/SG-M-E-Ds/docs/sprint-artifacts/2-3-implement-narrative-archetypes-for-coherence.md

 - **2025-12-03**: Story created.
 - **2025-12-08**: Implemented narrative archetypes for coherence (Story 2.3).
 - **2025-12-04**: Story context regenerated.
+- **2025-12-10**: Re-review complete.
+Outcome: Approved.
+All blocking issues resolved.

+### Senior Developer Review (AI) - Re-review

+-   **Reviewer:** BIP
+-   **Date:** 2025-12-10
+-   **Outcome:** Approve
+-   **Summary:** The initial review requested changes related to an incomplete manual testing task.
+The user has waived this requirement.
+A full code review was performed, and minor logging inconsistencies were identified and fixed.
+The story is now approved.

 ## Senior Developer Review (AI)